Re-Elect Steve Fields for City Council

 Housing People Can Afford

 I have called Redmond home for for 46 years.
 I have seen our city grow and the big changes that came with that growth, especially skyrocketing housing costs.
 I am committed to keeping Redmond affordable for young people starting out, and for seniors who want to age in place.
-I will continue to work to design and build neighborhoods for active families that deserve to have convenient access to work, services, and entertainment.
-This is why I championed Redmond’s first Housing Action Plan, to better understand our current housing supply and evaluate our needs, and shape policy accordingly.
+I will continue to work with developers to design and build neighborhoods for active families that deserve to have convenient access to work, services, and entertainment.